The Compulsory Beef Labelling Scheme what you need to know about keeping traceability records concerning meat origins.

 - USA ear tag/cattle passport number or reference code

-Some products may also require further traceability information by law, for example if the meat is kosher, organic or part of a farm assured scheme – like those discussed on the blog last week.
+Some products may also require further traceability information by law, for example if the meat is kosher, organic or part of a farm assured scheme – like those discussed on the blog in the past.
+Niche Food Systems is part of the Bizerba group of companies.